 From it, the Comics Code Authority was born.

 In October of 1954, after a number of hearings by the Subcommittee on Juvenile Delinquency and facing a growing concern over their works, Comic Book publishers came together to form the Comics Code Authority.
-To slow the growing concern of their content, the Comics Code Authority created a set of rules and guidelines that they would have to live by.
-And to show that the books being published did exactly this, the group created a logo that was to be printed in the top right hand corner of each book.
+To slow the growing concern about their content, the Comics Code Authority created a set of rules and guidelines that they would have to live by.
+And to show that the books being published did exactly this, the group created a logo that was to be printed in the top right-hand corner of each book.

 - The words horror and terror on the covers

 - Any characters or images depicting defamation of authoritative figures, government, or otherwise